marimccarville/digital_exhibition/pages/about.md

 You can learn more about Ernst Karl Winter at [Austria-Forum](https://austria-forum.org/af/AEIOU/Ernst_Karl_Winter_Forum_EN) or [NetInteractive Documents](https://www.nid-library.com/Home/Collections?search=Ernst+Karl+Winter&_filter=0).

+Terms of Use

+All material on this site is licensed under [CC BY-NY 4.0](https://creativecommons.org/licenses/by-nc/4.0/) unless otherwise noted.

+{% include feature/jumbotron.html objectid="https://en.wikipedia.org/wiki/Creative_Commons_NonCommercial_license#/media/File:Cc_by-nc_icon.svg" %}

-I would love to read your questions and comments below.
+I would love to read your questions and comments at the bottom of each page.
 Please note that I may analyze your comments for future academic research projects.
 If I use your comments, I will anonymize them and redact any identifying information.
 By leaving a comment, you are agreeing to these conditions.